Undergraduate minors: computer science; informatics

 Modern agile software development practices for cloud and web-based applications, using state-of-the-art software engineering languages, tools, and technologies; agile software development practices, software-as-a-service (SAAS), and the Ruby on Rails Development Framework.
 Prerequisites: ECE:3330 or CS:2820.
 Same as ECE:5820.

 Team software development project using concepts and methodologies learned in earlier software engineering classes; practical aspects of large-scale software development.
-Prerequisites: ECE:5820 and CS:5800.
+Prerequisites: ECE:5820.
 Same as ECE:5830.

 Introduction to formal foundations of programming languages using a variety of models, including attribute grammars, operational, axiomatic, denotational, and algebraic techniques; proofs of program equivalence, correctness, termination.
 Prerequisites: CS:3330 and CS:3820.